zMenta/StoneShard_save_backup_tool/README.md

 ### stoneShard_save_directory
  > The stoneshard save /exitsave_1 path.
  >
- >**Note that the character_1 can change depending on how many characters you have.
+ >**Note that the character_* can change depending on how many characters you have.
 Choose the one you are playing/want to make the backup upon "save and exit".**